Tournament of Champions (debate): Addition of Other Events

 One major development in the Tournament of Champions' structure was the addition of Lincoln Douglas Debate.
 "LD" first appeared at the National Forensic League National Championship in 1980, but was not included in TOC until 1986.
 Despite Patterson's efforts to include the event as early as 1983, strong opposition from the Advisory Committee prevented Patterson from adding Lincoln-Douglas until 1986.

 The next event added to the annual Tournament of Champions competition was Public Forum Debate.
 However, unlike Lincoln-Douglas Debate which boasted support by its proponents for inclusion in the Tournament of Champions, Public Forum Debate faced strong opposition to joining TOC competition from supporters and opponents of the event alike.
 Ultimately, it was introduced in 2004 as a round robin.
 In 2007, the round robin format was abolished.

 Beginning with the 2004-2005 school year, Congressional Debate was added to the TOC.
 Notable champions include Gregory Bernstein, who was the first and only competitor to win the tournament twice (doing so in 2012 and 2013) and Will Mascaro, who won by the largest margin since the event was added.

 In 2012, the Tournament of Champions added two Speech Round Robins—in Extemporaneous Speaking and Original Oratory.
 In 2012 and 2013, admission to the Round Robins was by application.
 For 2013-2014, invitations to compete in the two Round Robins was extended to the finalists of a number of strong national and regional tournaments.
 In 2015, the Tournament of Champions abolished the round robin format.

 Tournament procedure

 Qualification

 The Tournament of Champions uses a bid system, in which placing high enough in certain nationally or regionally respected tournaments earns debaters a bid, with at least 2 bids needed to compete.
 Some popular bid tournaments include Greenhill (TX), Harvard (MA), and UC Berkeley (CA).
 In addition to attaining 2 bids, competitors can automatically qualify by placing high enough at last year’s Tournament of Champions (or one of the two other national tournaments).
 Or, if they do not automatically qualify or earn 2 bids, they may be accepted as an "at-large entry", where they must apply to receive a bid after the season finishes.
 At-large entries need to attain one bid and have made it to many "bid rounds," the round before a team would receive a bid, to be considered for an at-large entry.

+The number of bids allotted in each tournament depends on the type of event, the number of entries in an event, and the tier the tournament is given.
+Tier 1 tournaments give the least amount of bids, whilst tier 4 tournaments give the most bids.
+Additionally, for Public Forum, bids are divided into silver and gold bids.
+The silver division for Public Forum is hosted online, and the Gold division is hosted in person.